-It’s thought that Leonardo Da Vinci was the first person to create a variation of what we know today as the CV; in 1482 Da Vinci hand wrote all his skills and talents in address to the Duke of Milan to join the military as an engineer.
+It’s thought that Leonardo Da Vinci was the first person to create a variation of what we know today as the CV; in 1482 Da Vinci hand wrote all his skills and talents in an address to the Duke of Milan to join the military as an engineer.
 It’s interesting to see that despite the near 500-year difference the fundamental information included is still relatively similar.
 A copy of his resume and translation can be found here,

-The following years saw a progression of information and a personalisation of the CV to include hobbies and interests, offering employers a glimpse into the candidates’ real personality.
-And in 1984 ‘How to write your CV’ was published, offering the yuppie of the 80’s a clear guide on how to write their way into their dream career.
+The following years saw a progression of information and a personalisation of the CV to include hobbies and interests, offering employers a glimpse into the candidates’ personality.
+And in 1984 ‘How to write your CV’ was published, offering the yuppie of the 80s a clear guide on how to write their way into their dream career.

-The 90’s came and with it the internet, job hunting just expanded and grew in a way that had never been considered before.
+The 90s came and with it the internet, job hunting just expanded and grew in a way that had never been considered before.
 The availability and advertisement of vacancies unleashed a new way of recruiting and finding talent, with companies beginning to cast their net so much further than the use of traditional media would ever allow.
 And the initially simple CV has had to grow with these constant advancements to keep up with the sheer volume of talented, capable individuals all fighting for their chance to be seen and heard.
-The modern-day CV must now incorporate an abundance of information in the most precise and distinct way to make it past the 2 seconds it takes a recruiter to analyse your worth and competency.
+The modern-day CV must now incorporate an abundance of information in the most precise and distinct way to make it past the few seconds it takes a recruiter or employer to analyse your worth and competency.
 And the amount of material available to help you write your CV is so colossal; it can be difficult to sift through and judge what information and format will be the most effective and successful.